rexlManu/la-dpsmeter/README.md

 You have to install npcap on your main computer.
 You can download it from [here](https://nmap.org/npcap/).

+Make sure to have the option `Install Npcap in WinPcap API-compatible Mode` checked.

 After you have to download the `rpcapd` binary from [here](https://github.com/guy0090/libpcap/releases/tag/0.0.0).
 You have to put it in the same folder as the `npcap` folder.
 This folder is usually located in `C:\Program Files\Npcap`.